ECONOMIC DEVELOPMENT ALLIANCE

 - Urban Land Institute (ULI)

 The EDA hosts a Broker Breakfast series to brief the commercial real estate community on development activities in our member jurisdictions.
-The 2012-13 round has included:
+Recent events include:

 What are the next steps?